Skip Navigation

 A Halton community-based initiative that can assist with coordinating and providing services, resources and support for families, schools and the community.

-• PFLag Canada - Halton (external link)
+• Pflag Canada - Halton (external link)

 Peer support, education, and advocacy for a Canada that affirms, respects, and values all sexualities, genders, and gender expressions.